dfeldman/envoy-notes/envoy_configuration.md

 ```
 Connecting to this port will show an extremely useful admin interface that lets you see what Envoy is actually doing.

+You can use http://localhost:9901/ready as a readiness probe for Kubernetes.

 This should not be exposed in production.